 The Surveys of Consumers is a rotating panel survey based on a nationally representative sample that gives each household in the coterminous U.S. an equal probability of being selected.
 Interviews are conducted throughout the month by telephone.
-The minimum monthly change required for significance at the 95-percent level in the Sentiment Index is 4.8 points; for Current and Expectations Index the minimum is 6 points.
+The minimum monthly change required for significance at the 95-percent level in the Sentiment Index is 4.8 points; for the Current and Expectations Index, the minimum is 6 points.

-U-M economist Richard Curtin, director of the surveys said that the expected gains in incomes, jobs, and after-tax pay dominated concerns about rising interest rates and volatile stock prices.
+U-M economist Richard Curtin, director of the surveys, said that the expected gains in incomes, jobs, and after-tax pay dominated concerns about rising interest rates and volatile stock prices.

 He said that consumers anticipated that the unemployment rate would dip below 4 percent in 2018.
 Only modest gains in wages were anticipated, and inflation expectations have remained unchanged during the past few months.
 Overall, the data signal an expected gain of 2.9 percent in real personal consumption expenditures during 2018.